rivetlogic/craftercms-bp-events/README.md

-# Crafter CMS Blueprint: Event
+# CrafterCMS Blueprint: Event

-**Event** is a Crafter Studio template for event details, it's based on a theme developed by
+**Event** is a CrafterCMS template for event details, it's based on a theme developed by
  [templatemo](http://www.templatemo.com/tm-486-new-event) where is described as a  "fully responsive one-page template for events, conferences or workshops."

 # Registration and Contact-Us